Interested in Starting a New School?

 New and current schools users should watch the following webinars and review the User Manuals to become more familiar with the EDvera system and its various documents.

 - Initial Application for Certification

-Below are links to short videos on the four documents required for Missouri-based certified schools.
+Below are the documents required for certified schools.
 As a reminder, main locations (those whose MDHEWD Code end in -00) must complete all documents; branch locations need only complete the Recertification Application and the Annual Statement of Enrollments, Completions, and Employment.
 Remember, branch campus Annual Student Financial Assistance information and Annual Income and Expense information must be combined with the main location data and submitted as part of the main campus recertification.

 The Nonsubstantive Program Change Document is live in EDvera and should be used for changes to tuition, fees, and books and supplies and for non-substantive changes to the program.
-Complete the form then upload into the Comments section of the Recertification Application.

 For Missouri-based certified schools:

 - Annual Statement of Enrollments, Completions, and Employment (all locations)